 Accidents at work are costly to your business.
 Whether it’s a fatality or something relatively minor, there is a significant business cost involved.
 And it’s not just the direct costs that can be significant.
 Anyone who’s ever had to deal with such an incident will tell you about the paperwork involved, the time spent on the phone liaising with insurers and lawyers, the costs of hiring additional staff, or not having enough staff, not to mention the damage to your reputation as an employer.

-The Safety Climate Tool (SCT) is a powerful new product to Australia that explores your employees' attitudes and perceptions in key areas of health and safety.
-The SCT then produces a detailed report that provides hints and tips that help you improve your organisation's safety culture.
+The Safety Climate Tool Survey is a powerful new product to Australia that explores your employees' attitudes and perceptions in key areas of health and safety.
+The survey then produces a detailed report that provides hints and tips that help you improve your organisation's safety culture.

-Using a simple, online questionnaire that staff can complete anonymously, the SCT promises to be a tool that can help shape your organisation’s approach to workplace safety.
+Using a simple, online questionnaire that staff can complete anonymously, the survey promises to be a tool that can help shape your organisation’s approach to workplace safety.
+Review our services.